waveclaw/puppet-subscription_manager/README.md

-# PUPPET-SUBSCRIPTION_MANAGER
+# Puppet-Subscription_manager

 This module provides Custom Puppet Provider to handle registration and consumption of RedHat subscriptions using subscription-manager.
 This module was derived from [puppet-rhnreg_ks module](https://github.com/strider/puppet-rhnreg_ks) by Gaël Chamoulaud.

+Due to various terminology differences between RHN Satellite, the upstream Katello project and the further upstream component projects of Candlepin, The Foreman, Puppet and Dogtag that the names of properties and resources may be confusing.

 ## License

-Read Licence file for more information.
+Apache License, Version 2.0.
+Read the LICENSE file for details of the licensing.

 ## Requirements
 * puppet-boolean [on GitHub](https://github.com/adrienthebo/puppet-boolean)